 Land due diligence procedures are important to ascertain that the SPV has the legal right to the land where the project is to be developed, without any prior encumbrance.
 It is one of most critical aspects of the due diligence phase and project development, and an issue that needs to be confirmed as a condition precedent to funding by the lenders.
 Non-availability of land and related consents may lead to a delay in project implementation.
 The nature of the due diligence mainly depends on the type of the land involved, and mainly the land for projects is:

 - government land;

 The procurement process for different types of land is different and the title documents in favour of the SPV need to be verified.
 Additionally, the right to land could be ownership rights or leasehold rights (usually for a long duration and at least commensurate with the useful life of the plant).
 The main aim of conducting land due diligence is to ensure that the land has been acquired in accordance with the applicable local land acquisition laws, to ensure there are no outstanding historic claims on the land, and that all requisite approvals and consents for use of land for the project have been obtained by the SPV.

 Another important aspect that needs to be verified is if the land title documents and related policies impose any restrictions or approval requirements for the creation of security in favour of the lenders over the project land.
 If prior permission is required in this regard, then it is a condition precedent to funding by lenders.

 Availability of consents and permits for projects

-Usually lenders would require that all the required permits for a project to develop and construct are available prior to the first drawdown.
+Usually, lenders would require that all the required permits for a project to be developed and constructed are available prior to the first drawdown.
 Accordingly, at this stage the lenders check if all the required government permits are available with the borrower.
 Some of the usual permits required by a project are as follows:

 - environment-related clearances (such as environmental clearance, forest clearances, etc.);